Image for page Peace Corps Alternatives. Location: Equatorial New Quinea. Photo by Christine Strater.

 Custom Search

-Finally, one Peace Corps alternative you may want to consider is volunteering in your local.
+Finally, one Peace Corps alternative you may want to consider is volunteering in your local community.
 You'll gain new skills, meet lots of interesting people (probably even some returned Peace Corps Volunteers), and get a better sense of what you might do overseas.
 Americorps is a good example.
 Idealist.org is also a good place to start.
 They also have useful information on volunteering abroad.
+These experiences also make valuable additions to your Peace Corps application.

 © The Peace Gallery.
 The Peace Gallery is not part of the U.S. Peace Corps, which is a federal agency.